Avoid Blocked Drains – Prevent Plumbing Blunders

 It’s also worth noting that the problem is not always due to a blockage in your drainage system.
 If you are part of the local sewer system, there’s a strong possibility that there is a blockage in this system which is affecting many homes within the local area.

-As stated in one of our previous articles, if a public sewer is blocked, the responsibility lies with a statutory water and sewer company who will clear the pipe for you.
+As stated in one of our previous articles: Who is Responsible for Sewer Pipes?, if a public sewer is blocked, the responsibility lies with a statutory water and sewer company who will clear the pipe for you.

 We use state-of-the-art equipment and specialist techniques to remove any debris or blockages from your drains to restore them back to a fully functional state as quickly as possible.